frankpconnelly/frankpconnelly/README.md

 - 👋 Hello, I’m @frankpconnelly
-- 👀 I’m interested in continuing to master HTML, CSS, JavaScript, while learning Java, Python, C#, C, and more.
+- 👀 I’m interested in continuing to master HTML, CSS, JavaScript, and React on the frontend, and Node.JS, MongoDB, and Express on the backend.
 - 🌱 I’m currently proficient in HTML, CSS, and JavaScript.
 - 💞️ I’m looking to collaborate on anything and everything!
+Wanna be my mentor?
+I'm your guy!
 - 📫 You can reach me at frankpconnelly@gmail.com.

 <!---